Ahmed-Arafat10/Git/Git.md

 use : $ git reset --hard HEAD~5
 Now working directory is : p1,p2 { Same As Commit #5 }
 Now Staging Area is : p1,p2 { Same As Commit #5 }
-Now lastest commit is : p1,p2 { Same As Commit #5 }
+Now latest commit is : p1,p2 { Same As Commit #5 }
 --------------------------------------------------------

 - If you want to rest working tree as it is in a remote repo :